By Connie Chow, Founder at DailyCaring

 2. Use positive reinforcement and don’t argue

-Don’t try to argue with your older adult about how many days it’s been since their last shower, how stinky they are, or why good hygiene is important.
+Don’t try to argue with your older adult about how long it’s been since their last shower, how stinky they are, or why good hygiene is essential.

 Logic and reason don’t work.
-Instead, keep sentences short and simple and focus on the positive, fun activities that come after the bath.
+Instead, keep sentences short and simple and focus on the positive, fun activities after the bath.

-For example, when the bathroom is warm enough, go over to your older adult, make eye contact, and smile.
+For example, when the bathroom is warm enough, approach your older adult, make eye contact, and smile.
 Extend your hand so they’ll take it, get up, and let you escort them as they walk (toward the bathroom).

 As you walk, keep the conversation focused on the snack or fun activity to avoid discussing or arguing about the shower.
 “Those chocolate chip cookies are your favorite, aren’t they?
 And we can put together that puzzle with the beautiful birds.”